Atlanta Falcons Make a Decision with Kickers, Younghoe Koo

 The Falcons settled on Parker Romo, who was 11-of-12 on field goals for the Minnesota Vikings last season.
 The two squared off in a kicker competition all week, and, as of Friday, the staff was “still evaluating” their options.

 That period of evaluation ended with the 4:00 deadline to publicize the elevations of the practice squad before Sunday’s game.
-According to their choice not to elevate either Lenny Krieg or Romo to the active roster, Younghoe Koo will be the Falcons' starting kicker against the Vikings.
+The Falcons have reportedly decided to carry Romo after watching him compete with Koo during practice this week.

 The Falcons Podcast: Spotify | Apple Pods | WATCH